paris-liam/love-place-project-2/pages/aboutPage/about.md

 With this comes an acknowledgement that this blog is run by a white man.
 The intention behind posting mostly interviews is to allow the focus to be on the words of the interviewee - and outreach work will be put in to ensure that BIPOC, non-cis-masculine, differently-abled and other voices that come from different backgrounds, are being amplified here.
 Scholarship on urban issues such as gentrification and policing is not valid when done by an educated white man alone - it must include other voices as an integral part.
 That is the intention of these interviews.

-To read a longer piece about Place/Love and why it is necessary (the Place/Love Manifesto), click [here](/manifesto).
+To read a longer piece about the ideas behind Place/Love and why it is necessary (the Place/Love Manifesto), click [here](/manifesto).

+To join our weekly mailing list, which will keep you updated about new Place/Love content, click [here](https://placeloveproject.substack.com/welcome).

 And to view the blog and dive into people’s stories, click [here](/).

 ![](/static/img/quote.png)

 ## About the Blog Creators

-AJ Golio (he/him) is the creator of the Place/Love Project.
-He is an incoming Sociology PhD student in the City, Culture, and Community program at Tulane University, and a Mellon Community-Engaged Research Fellow.
+AJ Golio (he/him) is the creator and co-runner of the Place/Love Project.
+He is a Sociology PhD student in the City, Culture, and Community program at Tulane University, and a Mellon Community-Engaged Research Fellow.
 He has lived in Pittsburgh, New York City, and New Orleans, and considers himself a lover of Places both urban and wild.
 Feel free to reach out with thoughts at [placeloveproject@gmail.com](mailto:agolio@tulane.edu).

 [Liam Paris ](https://www.liamparis.com) (he/him) created this website!
 Forked from template by Dan Urbanowicz.